 Decorations and Favors

 Party decorations can tie into a theme or kept simple.
 Decorations can be balloons, streamers, and a large banner with a phrase such as:

 Party favors can also serve as decorations as well as special token for the guests.
 Favors for a retirement party can be items such as:

 Most retirement parties rely on toasting as their main form of entertainment.
 The host of the retirement party will often serve as emcee.
 Those who toast may include the guest of honor's boss, a co-worker, and either a spouse/child/close friend.
 If you are retirement party planning, be sure to ask people with enough advance notice for them to get a short toast written.

 Usually, special entertainment is reserved for the largest of the parties.
 Parties where friends, co-workers, and family are invited for an evening meal may have a disc jockey or small band play songs during dinner, with a short dance to follow.

 If you are planning a work retirement party, is it customary to give the retiree a small gift or token of appreciation from the company.
 This can be along the lines of a watch, cuff links, or electronics device.
 If you work in a specific industry, it may relate to the job, too.

 Friends and family members or co-workers who want to give the guest a gift may want to consider pooling their money and purchasing something the retiree would enjoy now that he/she has finished work.
-A year-long country club membership, golf clubs, or continuing adult education classes in a fun course may be something the retiree would enjoy.
+A year-long country club membership, a beautiful set of antique golf clubs, or continuing adult education classes in a fun course may be something the retiree would enjoy.